 Brexit was all about prejudice towards ‘others’, bluff and swagger, ‘holding our nerve’, nationalistic messaging, and insulting other countries – pseudo psychological strategies that failed.
 Of course it is all the EU’s fault, nothing to do with the government.

-Note the theme of bullying people into compliance with Conservative neoliberal ideologies, which are upheld at ANY cost, despite the unmitigated failure of this increasingly authoritarian ideology, which is incompatible with human rights, democracy and any notion of equality.
+Note the theme of bullying people into compliance with Conservative neoliberal ideologies, which are upheld at ANY cost, despite the unmitigated failure of this increasingly authoritarian ideology for the majority of citizens, which is incompatible with our human rights, democracy and any notion of equality.

-The response to the pandemic has also been mostly inane, patronising slogans, glorified as ‘behavioural communications’, such as “Hands, Face, Space” and “Stay alert, control the virus, save the NHS”.
+The response to the pandemic has also been mostly inane, patronising and fascistic slogans, glorified as ‘behavioural communications’, such as “Hands, Face, Space” and “Stay alert, control the virus, save the NHS”.
 Most of us were expecting the NHS to save us, actually.
 All three ‘demands’ made of us here are the government’s job.
+Otherwise, what is the point of them?
 But instead of protecting the public, we see rampant cronyism; eye-watering amounts of our money handed out for services that were an abject failure, such as ‘Test and Trace (which was not an NHS ‘service’, as the Tories are always keen to have you believe), PPE that wasn’t fit for purpose, while the government uses a pseudoscience to place the responsibility of the virus-related outcomes onto the public.

-Instead of adequate health funding, pandemic measures and NHS capacity, the government is flinging slogans at us.
-Nudge is never going to change the world for the better, because it’s design and purpose is to prop up the status quo, no matter how rotten that is, regardless of how harmful its socio-economic outcomes are for the majority of citizens.
+Instead of adequate health funding, pandemic measures and NHS capacity, the government is flinging absolutely meaningless slogans at us.
+Nudge is never going to change the world for the better, because its design and purpose is to prop up the status quo, no matter how rotten that is, regardless of how harmful its socio-economic outcomes are for the majority of citizens.
 Nudges are not policy solutions.
-It’s a way for the tight fisted government to justfy spending less on public services, lifeline support and resources while rewarding private interests.
+It’s a way for the tight fisted government to justify spending less on public services, lifeline support and resources while rewarding private interests.

 More than 600 academics signed an open letter earlier this year voicing their concern about the UK government’s use of behavioural science in response to the novel coronavirus pandemic.
 This letter did not reject the use of behavioural science as part of the response, but simply called for the government to release the behavioural evidence it was using to determine policy.
 Another example of nudge in response to the novel coronavirus included singing happy birthday while washing your hands.
 Presumably because the government thinks we are too stupid to count to 20 while scrubbing up.